 A stockholder's aggregate tax basis in our Common Stock received in a conversion or redemption of Series D Preferred Stock generally will equal the stockholder's adjusted tax basis in the converted or redeemed Series D Preferred Stock, increased by the amount of any income or gain recognized on the Redemption, and reduced, but not below zero, by the portion of adjusted tax basis allocated to any fractional share exchanged for cash.
 Cash received upon Redemption or Conversion in lieu of a fractional share generally will be treated as a payment made in a taxable exchange for such fractional share, and gain or loss will be recognized on the receipt of cash in an amount equal to the difference between the amount of cash received and the adjusted tax basis allocable to the fractional share deemed exchanged.
 Any gain or loss recognized will generally be long-term capital gain or loss to a U.S. Holder if the U.S. Holder has held the Series D Preferred Stock for more than one year at the time of Redemption or Conversion.
 If any portion of a Redemption or Conversion of Series D Preferred Stock is treated as a deemed distribution of property from the Company, then the rules applicable to distributions of property from the Company apply to in determining the stockholder's basis and holding period in the Common Stock received.
-See "-U.S. Federal Income Tax Considerations to U.S. Holders of the Ownership and Disposition of our Common Stock-Distributions Generally" and "-U.S. Federal Income Tax Considerations to Non-U.S. Holders of the Ownership and Disposition of our Common Stock-Distributions Generally" and "-U.S. Federal Income Tax Considerations to Non-U.S. Holders of the Ownership and Disposition of our Common Stock-Distributions Generally".
-When a stockholder converts or redeems blocs of Series D Preferred Stock acquired at different times or where any portion of a Redemption or Conversion is treated as a deemed distribution of property from the Company, the stockholder's basis and holding period in Common Stock receiv
+See "-U.S. Federal Income Tax Considerations to U.S. Holders of the Ownership and Disposition of our Common Stock-Distributions Generally" and "-U.S. Federal Income Tax Considerations to U.S. Holders of series D Preferred Stock -Distributions Generally" and "-U.S. Federal Income Tax Considerations to Non-U.S. Holders of the Ownership and Disposition of our Conversion is treated as a deemed distribution of property from the Company, the stockholder's basis and holding period in Comverts or redeems blocs of Series D Preferred Stock acquired at different times or where any portion of a Redemption or Conversion is treated as a deemed distribution of property from the Company, the stockholder's basis and